-The design of your brand image show be striking enough to instinctively draw your audience to your attention.
+The design of your brand image show is striking enough to instinctively draw your audience to your attention.
 But more importantly, it has to communicate what your business is about on an emotional level.

 The human brain relates to visuals more than any other content.
-Therefore, we you are creating an image for your company, it is important to choose the colours, fonts and other styles that reflect the character of your business.
+Therefore, when you are creating an image for your company, it is important to choose the colours, fonts and other styles that reflect the character of your business.

 To do this, consider where your brand is positioned in the market.
 Who is your ideal target audience and what design will most appeal to them?
 You also need to research the design styles of your competitors and develop a unique image of your own that will set you apart from rivals.

 Why you need a brand image?

 Consumers are drawn to companies that have a strong brand image.
 They are also more inclined to stay loyal to a particular brand, they know to trust.
 And dare we say love.

 A brand has to offer emotional value.
 It has to include a promise that you deliver, a personality your customers relate to, a look and a voice that is fitting for your brand personality.

 Although the design of your brand image should make an immediate impact, it takes time for a brand image to take shape.
 Ideally, you want customers to recognise your brand conceptually.